 Common risk factors mean common solutions.
 All modern diseases are associated with modern lifestyle changes, suggesting common risk factors for many NCDs.
 These risks include unhealthy dietary patterns, reduced physical activity, altered patterns of microbial exposure, tobacco smoking, harmful use of alcohol, and other environmental pollutants.
 A coordinated interdisciplinary approach is imperative to mitigate the growing burden of a broad range of modern diseases, and to improve health in the new millennium.

-The DOHaD Society of ANZ is currently planning their 3rd Annual Meeting in Adelaide Australia 2016.
-Look here for more details on this great upcoming meeting.
+Following on from the success of the 2017 meeting held in conjunction with the Perinatal Society of Australia & NZ (PSANZ) in Canberra, the DOHaD Society of ANZ is currently planning their 5th Annual Meeting in Sydney Australia in 2018.
+Look here for more details on this upcoming meeting.